mairasilveira/SalesforceCertificado/WHO SEES WHAT.md

 ## Profile
 Profiles define how users access objects and data, and what they can do within the application.
 When you create users, you assign a profile to each one.
-Exemplos de standard profiles: System Administrator, Read Only, etc.
+Exemplos de standard profiles: **SALES USER**, System Administrator, Read Only, etc.

 ## Permission sets (Conjunto de permissão)
 A permission set is a collection of settings and permissions that give users access to various tools and functions.
 Permission sets extend users’ functional access without changing their profiles.